Ragul-Arulanandam/Revature-Project-2/README.md

 ## Digital Kitchen

-It is an Web application build on Java, JPA , JSP  and SQL technologies.
+It is an Web application build on Java, JPA , Angular(HTML,CSS,TypeScript)  and MongoDB technologies.
 - Build with maven.
 - Used design pattern for best practice and performance.
-- Using JPA the database is connect with the java.
+- And also maintained code modularity using Single Responsibility.
+- The front end part is made with Angular with an Component architecture
-- sql is used to store the data retreived from the application
+- MongoDB is used to store the data retreived from the application
-- JSP pages are used to display the html code in web browser.
+- The Angular is used to display the application in browser view.
-- Tomcat server is used run the application.
+- Intelligeie IDE is used to run the application.

-##Stack
+## Stack
 - Front-End
       -Angular
 - Back-End